Netherlands in the Junior Eurovision Song Contest 2017: Final

 The final was broadcast on 16 September 2017.
 Before the final results were announced, all of the year's contestants reunited to perform "Later als ik groter ben" by BLØF.
-The final of Junior Songfestival 2017 was the most watched program broadcast on NPO3 of the day, with a total share of 1.3% of viewers.
-The show failed to enter the top twenty five most viewed programs of the day in the Netherlands, falling over 160,000 viewers short of twenty fifth place.
+The final of Junior Songfestival 2017 was the most watched program broadcast on NPO3 of the day, with a total share of 1.3% of viewers, but the show failed to enter the top 25 most viewed programs of the day overall in the Netherlands, falling over 160,000 viewers short of twenty-fifth place.
 The viewing figures fell from the second semi-final of the competition: in total 28,000 less viewers tuned in to watch the final, with viewing share also reducing by 0.2%.
 The season was the least watched in the history of Junior Songfestival.

-Song selection
+Preparations

 On 27 September, a 19-second snippet of the song "Love Me" was published, containing the chorus.
 The official music video and the full song were published on 6 October 2017.
+The chorus is completely in English while the rest of the song is in Dutch.
+The filming for the video was done by Framez Productions and took place in several locations around Amsterdam, such as Vondelpark, the Prinsengracht Canal and the Dam Square.
 The song was composed by Stas Swaczyna & Joost Griffioen, also known as The Rocketeers.
 Joost Griffioen also wrote the lyrics to the song.
 The Rocketeers also worked together with Julia on the Dutch Junior Eurovision 2014 entry "Around".
-The chorus is completely in English while the rest of the song is in Dutch.
-The filming for the video was done by Framez Productions and took place in several locations around Amsterdam, such as Vondelpark, the Prinsengracht Canal and the Dam Square.